 At the University of Oklahoma, I majored in Letters and minored in Medical Humanities, while completing the pre-requisites for nutrition science.
 Advised by Julia Ehrhardt, I wrote my honors thesis on the language of the dieting industry.
 I went on to study public health nutrition at UC Berkeley, where I also taught undergraduate nutrition courses, finding my true passion in teaching.
-After marrying my husband (who’s a rock star physical therapist and athlete), I tried my hand at employee wellness, helping to launch Healthy Workforce at Kaiser Permanente.
+I next tried my hand at employee wellness, helping to launch Healthy Workforce at Kaiser Permanente.

-Seeking a return to my roots in the liberal arts, I next studied Gastronomy at Boston University in the program co-founded by Julia Child and Jacques Pépin.
-I had the privilege to study under Rachel Black and Carole Counihan.
-In my masters thesis, advised by Warren Belasco, I analyzed the marketing of the three leading diet programs in the United States (Weight Watchers, Nutrisystem, and Jenny Craig) to men in the twenty-first century, exploring constructions of masculinity in an age of obesity.
+Seeking a return to my interdisciplinary roots, I then studied Gastronomy at Boston University in the program co-founded by Julia Child and Jacques Pépin, where I studied with Rachel Black and Carole Counihan.
+In my masters thesis, advised by Warren Belasco, I analyzed the marketing of the three leading diet programs in the United States (Weight Watchers, Nutrisystem, and Jenny Craig) to men in the twenty-first century, exploring their constructions of masculinity in an age of obesity.

 ABOUT THIS BLOG

 As I continue my interdisciplinary studies of food, nutrition, and public health, this blog is a place for some of my finished work, as well as lots of projects that are in process or ideas that are just rumbling around in my mind.
-Please feel free to comment and engage!
-It’s okay to be critical, but please be kind.
+Please feel free to comment and engage.